High Court of Justiciary: First instance jurisdiction

 The High Court has jurisdiction over all crimes in Scotland unless restricted by statute.
 The High Court has exclusive jurisdiction over serious crimes such as treason, murder, and rape and, in practice, deals with armed robbery, drug trafficking, and sexual offences involving children (over which it shares jurisdiction with the sheriff court).

 As a court of first instance the court sits regularly in various places in Scotland, with permanent seats in Edinburgh, Glasgow and Aberdeen.
 There are sittings when required in Dumbarton, Lanark, Livingston, Paisley and Stirling.

 Trials in the High Court are usually jury trials, with a single Lord Commissioner of Justiciary presiding (although two or more judges may sit in important or difficult cases) with a jury of fifteen individuals; in Scotland this is known as solemn proceedings.
-Under the Scottish legal system, the jury can convict on a majority verdict of at least eight jurors, and need not return a unanimous verdict.
-The Scottish legal system also permits a verdict of 'not proven' as well as verdicts of 'guilty' or 'not guilty'.
-Juries may add a rider to their verdict as additional commentary on their verdict.
-The 'not proven' verdict is of the same consequence as 'not guilty', though there remains some confusion and disagreement over the meaning of either verdict.
-If eight jurors cannot agree on an accused's guilt or on an alternative verdict, then the accused will be acquitted.
+Under the Scottish legal system, the jury can convict on a majority verdict of at least ten jurors (reduced to nine if the number of jurors falls to 13 or eight if the number of jurors falls to 12), and need not return a unanimous verdict.
+The Scottish legal system historically permitted a verdict of 'not proven' as well as verdicts of 'guilty' or 'not guilty', but the verdict of 'not proven' was abolished with effect from 1 January 2026 for all trials that commenced on or after that date, Juries may add a rider to their verdict as additional commentary on their verdict.
+The 'not proven' verdict had the same consequence as 'not guilty'.
+If jurors cannot reach the minimum number of jurors required to convict the accused of a charge on the indictment (or an alternative verdict), then the accused will be acquitted.